chocolateboy/vim-myspace/README.md

 ## Preformatted Sections

-The transform may occasionally affect indentation on lines that are already correctly indented such as the bodies of multi-line comments or here-docs e.g.:
+The transform may occasionally affect indentation on lines that are already correctly indented such as the bodies of multi-line comments or heredocs e.g.:

 ### before